boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    planes.
-These transport planes might be realized via various IP/MPLS techniques, for example Flex-Algo or RSVP/SR traffic engineering tunnels with or without PCE, and with or without bandwidth reservations.
-Section 6 discusses in detail different bandwidth models that can be deployed in the transport network.
+These transport planes might be realized via various IP/MPLS techniques, for example Flex-Algo or RSVP/SR traffic engineering tunnels with or without PCE, and with or without bandwidth reservations.  {{sec-capacity-planning}} discusses in detail different bandwidth models that can be deployed in the transport network.
 However, discussion about how to realize or orchestrate transport planes is out of scope for this document.